slateci/slateci.github.io/_docs/applications/development/sample_applications/frontiersquid/docker_container.md

 ---
 {% include home.html %}

-The docker container for StashCache can be found [here](https://hub.docker.com/r/slateci/osg-frontier-squid/).
+The docker container for OSG Frontier Squid can be found [here](https://hub.docker.com/r/slateci/osg-frontier-squid/).
 The container allows the service to be configured either with the direct configuration file `/etc/squid/squid.conf` or with the more portable costumization script `/etc/squid/customize.sh`.